 Assistant Project Manager for a Digital Marketing Agency

 An assistant project manager can be vital to the success of any digital marketing agency.
 Their job is to help keep everyone organized, informed, and on track for success!
 With so many moving parts in each project, it’s essential to know who needs what information at what time for projects to go smoothly.
-This means that a project manager needs the ability to keep track of multiple deadlines and prioritize them appropriately.
-Additionally, they will also need excellent communication skills as they interact with clients and internal stakeholders throughout all project stages—plus everything else we’ve outlined below!
+This means that a project manager requires the ability to keep track of multiple deadlines and prioritize them appropriately.
+These virtual assistants specialized in project management will also need excellent communication skills as they interact with clients and internal stakeholders throughout all project stages, plus everything else we’ve outlined below!

 The virtual project manager engages with stakeholders from initial contact to ensure that their needs are met and that the team works towards an efficient, effective strategy.
 A stakeholder is someone who has a vested interest in the success of a project or initiative.
 This can be internal (for example, an employee) or external to your organization (such as a client).
 Because stakeholders can have different levels of involvement in a project, there are many kinds of stakeholders: